Examples and features

 Linearized polynomial identification constraints

-In order to increase the tightness of the relaxations, one can impose in the semidefinite programs the so-called linearize polynomial identification (LPI) constraints [6].
-These are proportionality constraints between different entries of the moment matrix, which arise due to the fact that there exist disconnected sets of parties in the inflation graphs.
+In order to increase the tightness of the relaxations, one can impose in the programs the so-called linearized polynomial identification (LPI) constraints [9].
+These are proportionality constraints between different variables in the program (inflation probabilities in case of linear programs and entries in the moment matrix in semidefinite programs), which arise due to the fact that there exist disconnected sets of parties in the inflation graphs.

 \[\langle A^{110}_{xa} B^{202}_{x'a'} B^{201}_{yb} \rangle = \langle A^{110}_{xa} \rangle \langle B^{202}_{x'a'} B^{201}_{yb} \rangle\]